TheAgaveFairy/Summer24/README.md

 This creates a mask 1250-points long of boolean values where each point has a 'keep_percentage' chance of being "True" (i.e., keep this point).
 We then apply that mask to the original data and save the truncated data to a folder.

+### Random Dropout

+A mask is made for each file instead of one mask for the whole set, so they're really just each randomly messed up.
+Different values will be kept from each and each will have a range of lengths centered around 1250 * keep_percentage.

 ### FFT

 A very simple np.ffft.rfft() call on each data point.
 It looks at the strongest peaks in the results for all files and creates a mask to just keep those points.
-The data is then processed (with the option to remove unwanted frequences entirely or leave them as zeros) and saved with a .bat created.
+The data is then processed (with the option to remove/truncate unwanted frequences entirely or leave them as zeros) and saved with a .bat created.

 ### Wavelet

 We transform each file with some wavelet.
 A lot of decisions made here were informed by exploration in the "explorefftwavelet" notebook (levels of decomposition, determining which level of coefficients to keep, etc).
 There are two ways to run this, as a simple single-pass discrete wavelet transform, or as something with many levels of decomposition.
 Choose which cell you want to run.